Research-Support-Network/research-support-network.github.io/code-of-conduct.md

 * Be respectful of different viewpoints and experiences
 * Gracefully accept constructive criticism
 * Show courtesy and respect towards others

+Experts should also be mindful of the fact that scientists seeking support may be living through (or have recently lived through) extremely traumatic experiences.
+Be considerate and avoid bringing up topics that may cause anxiety.
+Conversely, be prepared for the possibility of hearing accounts that could be disturbing.
+We recommend focusing on the science and if necessary setting clear boundaries on other topics.

 ##### Part 2.2.
 Unacceptable behaviour